tcrurav/ReactExpressGoogleLogin/README.md

 * https://www.sitepoint.com/google-auth-react-express/.
 This project is just a copy of this project.
 * https://openwebinars.net/blog/que-es-oauth2/.
 Interesting introduction to OAuth2.
 * https://www.npmjs.com/package/google-auth-library.
 This is Google's officially supported node.js client library for using OAuth 2.0 authorization and authentication with Google APIs.
+* https://medium.com/javarevisited/jwt-and-social-authentication-using-spring-boot-90e4faaa9204.
+JWT and Social Authentication using Spring Boot
+* https://blog.prototypr.io/how-to-build-google-login-into-a-react-app-and-node-express-api-821d049ee670.
+How to build Google login into a React app and Node/Express API